quarkus-qe/quarkus-test-suite/README.md

 * Redhat-registry: use Redhat docker registry with official supported images instead of community images
 * Serverless: enable Knative or serverless scenarios
 * Operator-scenarios: enable operator scenarios, where the ecosystem of your test is going to be deployed by k8s/OCP operators
+* `aarch64`: profile using versions of containers for test services that work on aarch64

 All of these profiles are not mutual exclusive, indeed we encourage you to combine these profiles in order to run complex scenarios.